Both regulators blinked · the gap sits exactly where the agents live

 The collision the ECB already named

-AI systems intended to evaluate the creditworthiness of natural persons are high-risk under the AI Act, while under the Capital Requirements Regulation internal models play an essential role in credit approval and are closely interlinked with credit scoring models.
+Brussels has not been blind to the friction.
+Months before Monday's vote, the European Central Bank flagged a structural problem that the delay does nothing to resolve.
+In its Opinion of 13 March 2026, the ECB noted that AI systems intended to evaluate the creditworthiness of natural persons are high-risk under the AI Act, while under the Capital Requirements Regulation internal models play an essential role in credit approval and are closely interlinked with credit scoring models.

-this may lead to a situation in which prudential supervisors, assessing the internal model, and the market surveillance authority, assessing the credit scoring model, provide different and potentially conflicting guidance.
+The ECB spelled out the consequence: this may lead to a situation in which prudential supervisors, assessing the internal model, and the market surveillance authority, assessing the credit scoring model, provide different and potentially conflicting guidance.

-That is the European version of the SR 11-7 problem — two authorities, two evidentiary standards, one model.
+That is the European version of the SR 11-7 problem: two authorities, two evidentiary standards, one model.
 The Omnibus delay buys time but doesn't reconcile the two regimes.
 It just postpones the day the seams show.

 What does not move with the deadlines

-Here's where it gets uncomfortable for anyone reading the delay as a holiday.
 The compliance calendar moved.
 The risk did not.

-finding every AI system in your organisation, deciding which Annex III category each falls into, and getting product and engineering to maintain the inventory as new systems ship.
+AI-caused harm in 2026 is still subject to product liability, GDPR, anti-discrimination statutes and sector regulators.
+The hard part of AI Act readiness is finding every AI system in your organisation, deciding which Annex III category each falls into, and getting product and engineering to keep the inventory current as new systems ship.
+The documentation template was always the easy bit.

 None of that gets easier by waiting.
 Start now and you have eighteen months to refine; start in late 2027 and you have weeks.

-nearly 90% of significant euro area banks already use AI, with adoption especially high for fraud and cybercrime detection at more than half of banks, followed by marketing, chatbots and credit scoring.
+And the underlying exposure is enormous, because adoption already ran ahead of governance.
+The ECB's economists put numbers on it: nearly 90% of significant euro area banks already use AI, with adoption especially high for fraud and cybercrime detection at more than half of banks, followed by marketing, chatbots and credit scoring.

-many banks consider themselves well equipped to reap the benefits of AI while managing the risks, building on existing governance structures and long-standing experience with validation and control frameworks.
+When ECB supervisors ran workshops with thirteen banks last year, the message back was confidence.
+Many banks consider themselves well equipped to reap the benefits of AI while managing the risks, building on existing governance structures and long-standing experience with validation and control frameworks.

 I've sat in enough of those rooms to know that "we've got this" is exactly what a supervisor hears right before a model blows up.

-broad consensus on the top risks, with data privacy and model hallucinations rated the top two by AI vendors, industry and regulators alike.
+The independent research is less sanguine.
+The Cambridge Centre for Alternative Finance found broad consensus on the top risks, with data privacy and model hallucinations rated the top two by AI vendors, industry and regulators alike.

 Hallucinations in a customer-facing finance bot are not a product-quality footnote; they're a conduct exposure.
 The delay doesn't change that arithmetic.